President & Representative on the EANA council:

 Silvana Pinna

-I am a postdoctoral researcher working on the Origins of Life at the Supramolecular Science & Engineering Institute (ISIS – Université de Strasbourg, France).
+I am a postdoctoral researcher at the Centro de Astrobiología (CAB, INTA-CSIC) in Madrid (Spain) working on the detection of early metabolic biosignatures.
 In my work, I try to shorten the gap between geochemistry and modern metabolism.
-I am interested in how the emergence of life on our planet can be extrapolated to potential life elsewhere in the Universe, either present or past.
 During my PhD at University College London (UCL, London UK) I investigated the primordial emergence of ATP, the “universal energy currency” of the cell, via substrate-level phosphorylation by the small prebiotically plausible molecule acetyl phosphate, in hydrothermal settings.
-My first experience with Astrobiology was a summer internship at the Centre for Astrobiology (CAB) in Madrid, where I was testing an instrument for biosignature detection for a possible application on the Martian soil.
+My first experience with Astrobiology was a summer internship here at the CAB, where I was testing an instrument for biosignature detection for a possible application on the Martian soil.
 My other interests include going to the theatre, singing and travelling.
 See you at the next AbGradE event!

 Vice-president: